legourrierec/dobson/README.md

 # WHAT'S NEXT ?

 * clean up the code (ALT called dec for declination, review python command to import modules)
-* implement a function for autofocus
+* v2. implement a function for autofocus and manage backlash
-* manage backlash
-* at some point, an autoguiding refractor will be added to the mount (yet more coding in perspective)
+* v3. autoguiding with a refractor added to one of the side bearings